2014 European Aquatics Championships

 The 2014 European Aquatics Championships took place from 13 to 24 August 2014 in Berlin, Germany.
 It was the 31st edition of the championships, and was held in a temporary facility placed in the centre of the Berlin Velodrome.
 Great Britain headed the medal table on gold medals and total medals, by some distance their best ever performance at the championships.
-In addition, two world records fell to Great Britain; the 4 x 100 metre mixed medley relay to Adam Peaty, Jemma Lowe, Chris Walker-Hebborn and Fran Halsall, and the men's 50 metre breaststroke to Adam Peaty.
+In addition, two world records fell to Great Britain; the 4 × 100 metre mixed medley relay to Adam Peaty, Jemma Lowe, Chris Walker-Hebborn and Fran Halsall, and the men's 50 metre breaststroke to Adam Peaty.